alan-turing-institute/data-safe-haven/docs/deploy_shm_instructions.md

 - Ensure you have the latest version of the Safe Haven repository from [https://github.com/alan-turing-institute/data-safe-haven](https://github.com/alan-turing-institute/data-safe-haven).
 - Open a Powershell terminal and navigate to the `deployment/safe_haven_management_environment/setup` directory within the Safe Haven repository.
 - Ensure you are logged into Azure within PowerShell using the command: `Connect-AzAccount`.
-This command will give you a link to the Azure portal and a code to enter.
+This command will give you a URL and a short alphanumeric code.
+You will need to visit that URL in a web browser and enter the code
 - Run `./Setup_SHM_DNS_Zone.ps1 -shmId <SHM ID>`, where the SHM ID is the one specified in the config.
 - If you see a message `You need to add the following NS records to the parent DNS system for...` you will need to add the NS records manually to the parent's DNS system, as follows:
   <details><summary>Manual DNS configuration instructions</summary>